Earl Nightingale

 Earl Nightingale V (March 12, 1921 – March 25, 1989) was an American radio speaker and author, dealing mostly with the subjects of human character development, motivation, and meaningful existence.
 He was the voice during the early 1950s of Sky King, the hero of a radio adventure series, and was a WGN radio program host from 1950 to 1956.
 Nightingale was the author of The Strangest Secret, which economist Terry Savage has termed "…one of the great motivational books of all time."

-Biography
+During his lifetime, Nightingale wrote and recorded more than 7,000 radio programs, 250 audio programs as well as television programs and videos.

+Early life, family and education

-Nightingale was born in Los Angeles in March 1921.
+Nightingale was born in Los Angeles, California, in March 1921.
 His father, Earl Nightingale IV, abandoned his mother in 1933.
 After his father left, his mother relocated the family to a tent in nearby Tent City in Long Beach on the waterfront behind the Mariner Apartments.

-Diana Nightingale is the widow of Earl Nightingale.
-She has continued working with Earl's commercial themes.

 Military career

 When Nightingale was seventeen years old he joined the United States Marine Corps.
-He was an instructor at Camp Lejeune, North Carolina, and was on the USS Arizona during the attack on Pearl Harbor and was one of fifteen surviving Marines aboard that day.
+He was an instructor at Camp Lejeune, North Carolina.
+Nightingale was on the USS Arizona during the attack on Pearl Harbor and was one of fifteen surviving Marines aboard that day.
 Other than Pearl Harbor, it is unknown if Nightingale experienced combat.
+He left the military in 1946.